bgplab/bgplab/docs/3-upcoming.md

 # Upcoming Labs

-While we're working on new stuff you can already enjoy [over a dozen](index.md) labs.
+While we're working on new stuff, you can already enjoy [two dozen](index.md) labs.
 In case you're curious about what's coming next, here are a few ideas:

 ## Basic BGP Setup